-With unrest taking hold in other Soviet satellite nations in Europe and riots continuing in East Germany, it was only a matter of time for the people to rise and the system to crumble.
+With unrest taking hold in other Soviet satellite nations in Europe and riots continuing in East Germany, it was only a matter of time before the people rose and the system crumbled.

 A lesson that certain governments don’t seem to have learned about immigration is that walls are not an effective means of keeping people out, the Berlin Wall being proof of this.

-It is estimated that between 1961-1989, around 5000 East Germans successfully got over, under, or around the Berlin Wall and found their freedom on the other side.
+It is estimated that between 1961 and 1989, around 5,000 East Germans successfully got over, under, or around the Berlin Wall and found their freedom on the other side.

-While approximately 5,000 managed to escape, it is estimated just as many were caught and several hundred killed in the attempt, with figures ranging from 100-330 fatalities.
+While approximately 5,000 managed to escape, it is estimated that just as many were caught and several hundred were killed in the attempt, with figures ranging from 100-330 fatalities.

 See Related: What Currency Does Germany Use?

-After the Wall fell, a majority of the materials were repurposed to create new structures in Germany, while other pieces of the Berlin Wall have found their way to museums, memorials and exhibits across the globe (including a Las Vegas Casino men’s room) as symbols of the triumph of democracy over communism and painful reminders of a dark chapter in German (and human) history.
+After the Wall fell, most materials were repurposed to create new structures in Germany.
+At the same time, other pieces of the Berlin Wall have found their way to museums, memorials, and exhibits across the globe (including a Las Vegas Casino men’s room) as symbols of the triumph of democracy over communism and painful reminders of a dark chapter in German (and human) history.

 See Related: Funny German Jokes to Know

-What ones are your favorite fun, interest facts about the Berlin Wall?
+By all accounts, he avoided detention; he has, anyway!
+What are your favorite fun, interesting facts about the Berlin Wall?

 - How to Find Cheap Flights to Germany